Are superfoods real?

 But Mark, I read spirulina and chlorella have more protein than anything else on earth!

 Compare that to beef which is 17-40% protein depending on how fatty the cut is.
-(4) Chicken is 27% protein.
-(5) So, yes, these algae are composed of far more protein than beef or chicken.
-But let’s not forget about the dose!
+Chicken is 27% protein.
+So, yes, these algae are composed of far more protein than beef or chicken.

-Probably never.
-A tablespoon of spirulina weighs about 0.25 ounces (7g).
-If you wanted to get the same amount of protein from spirulina as a chicken breast, you’d have to consume more than 7 tablespoons (almost half a cup!) of the stuff.
+However, if you want to get the same amount of protein from spirulina as a chicken breast, you’d have to consume more than 7 tablespoons (almost half a cup!) of the stuff.
 Gross!

-No one is ever going to get 30 grams of protein from algae.
+Spirulina and chlorella absolutely contain more protein than chicken or beef.
+But no one is ever going to get 30 grams of protein from algae.
 It tastes horrible.
 At best, you’ll add a teaspoon to your smoothie.
 Don’t believe the hype.
-Spirulina and chlorella, while fine, are not superfoods.
+Spirulina and chlorella, while fine, are not Superfoods.

-I don’t think there’s a superfood more famous than goji berries.
+I don’t think there’s a Superfood more famous than goji berries.
 Just eat these berries and you’ll live well past 100.
-You’ll also experience: (6)
+You’ll also experience:

 - A more youthful appearance

 - Alleviation of menstrual discomfort